GamesDoneQuick/donation-tracker/README.md

 Allows you to place a logo asset in the navbar for public facing pages.

+#### TRACKER_ENABLE_BROWSABLE_API

+Type: `bool`

+Default: `settings.DEBUG`

+Allows you to enable or disable the DRF browsable API renderer on the v2 endpoints.
+By default, it's disabled in production mode and enabled in development.

+This can potentially override DRF's own explicit or default settings, but only in that it will remove the renderer in question if it's in the list.

 ### Testing Your Deploy (incomplete)

 - PayPal currently requires the receiver account to have IPNs turned on so that payment can be confirmed